 After more than 20 years of marriage, the Full House alum and the fashion designer came under fire for their part in the scandal that saw dozens, including actress Felicity Huffman, named and charged after they supposedly bribed prestigious universities to get their children accepted.

 The couple allegedly “agreed to pay bribes totaling $500,000 in exchange for having their two daughters designated as recruits to the USC crew team — despite the fact that they did not participate in crew — thereby facilitating their admission to USC,” according to court documents obtained by ABC News in March 2019.
-Loughlin and Giannulli’s two daughters, Bella and Olivia, currently attend the school, however, their status will undergo a case-by-case review which will determine USC’s decision, according to their media relations department at the time.
+Loughlin and Giannulli’s two daughters, Bella and Olivia Jade, attended the school, but Us Weekly confirmed in October 2019 that they were no longer enrolled.

 The bribe money was donated to William Rick Singer’s fake charity, and CNN reported that Giannulli had sent a friendly email to the man behind the scam about their eldest daughter’s excitement to be admitted into the University of Southern California.

 “I wanted to thank you again for your great work with [our daughter], she is very excited and both Lori and I are very appreciative of your efforts and end result!” an alleged email from Giannulli to Singer read.